 To study for a postgraduate research degree you will need to have a good command of English.
 If English is not your first language we require evidence of your ability unless you can demonstrate that your previous education and qualifications have been in the English Language medium.
 The English language requirement for study at postgraduate research level is a minimum IELTS score of 6.5 in each area.

 All applicants will be interviewed before there can be an offer of a place as a research student at University of Suffolk.
-Interviews will normally be held at our Waterfront campus, Ipswich or virtually.
-Details of date and time will be sent to you if you are invited to interview.
+Interviews will normally be held online.
+Applicants will be contacted prior to the interview to arrange suitable dates and times.
 The interview will provide you with an opportunity to meet your potential supervisory team discuss your research proposal further, assess your ability and potential to succeed and assess whether there are sufficient resources and facilities available to support the project appropriately.
 The interview will last for approximately an hour.

 Following a successful interview and confirmation that any outstanding requirements of admission have been met, the University of Suffolk will send you a formal offer via the Graduate School office.
 On acceptance of this offer the Graduate School will send full details of enrolment and induction to you.